 Cajun Seasoning & Garlic-Infused Olive Oil

-When I'm ready to start cooking, I hit the "Sauté" button on the Instant Pot.
+When I'm ready to start cooking this low FODMAP jambalaya recipe, I hit the "Sauté" button on the Instant Pot.
 While the pot is heating up, I add the shrimp (if I'm using it) and sausage to their own separate large bowls.
-Then, I add 1 teaspoon of my low FODMAP homemade Cajun Seasoning to each bowl and toss the shrimp and sausage to coat them evenly in seasoning.
+Then, I add 1 teaspoon of my homemade low FODMAP Cajun Seasoning to each bowl and toss the shrimp and sausage to coat them evenly in seasoning.

 Once the display on the Instant Pot reads "Hot," I add garlic-infused olive oil to the pot and swirl the pot to coat the bottom in oil.
 Then, I add the shrimp, using a plastic spoon to spread them evenly in one layer at the bottom of the pot.
 I leave them to sear for about 2 ½ minutes per side, flipping them only once.